pieroproietti/pengui/README.md

 You can simply install penGUI with `dpkg -i pengui-0.2.x.deb` and start from the terminal giving: `pengui` as normal user, or from the the desktop link.

-The icon is changed now, I still a penguin from wikipedia, I hope some graphic designer will take the trouble to design a custom icon, I'm not able.
+The icon is changed now, I still a penguin from [wikipedia](https://en.wikipedia.org/wiki/File:Penguin_icon.svg#filelinks), the icon was created from user FormalDude: thanks a lot!
+I like it very much, and I think can adopt this nice penguin, we need same others icons too and I home some graphic designer will take the trouble to design a custom icon, I'm not able.

 To check the progress of the project status refer to the [CHANGELOG](https://github.com/pieroproietti/pengui/blob/main/CHANGELOG.md), things are changing speedly actually, and penGUI can be considered usable.